Unlearning's Blind Spots: Over-Unlearning and Prototypical Relearning Attack: Blind Spots in Unlearning

 \section{Blind Spots in Unlearning}

-In the following, we identify two key blind spots, i.e., over-unlearning and relearning attack, in MU.
-First, we point out that prior works lack a rigorous metric to quantify the unintended collateral damage, which is over-unlearning, inflicted on retained data.
-Second, it remains unclear how the seemingly well-unlearned models can be easily collapsed by a small “relearning” attack, so-called prototypical relearning attack, eventually leading to the recovery of forgotten information.
-We address these issues in Sections~\ref{sec:over-unlearning} and~\ref{sec:re-learning}, respectively.
+In this section, we identify two key blind spots of MU, i.e., over-unlearning and relearning attack.
+First, we formalize a rigorous metric to quantify the unintended collateral damage inflicted on retained data during MU, denoted as $\operatorname{OU}@\varepsilon$.
+Second, we demonstrate how the seemingly well-unlearned models can be compromised by a few-shot relearning attack, eventually leading to the recovery of forgotten data; we refer to this threat as the Prototypical Relearning Attack.